Jimmy Butler NBA Preview vs. the Bulls

 Bulls 2022-23 Defensive Insights

-- The Bulls were ranked seventh in the league defensively last season, allowing 111.8 points per game.
+- On defense the Bulls conceded 111.8 points per game last season, seventh in the NBA.

-- The Bulls were the 15th-ranked squad in the NBA last season, allowing 43.3 boards per game.
+- The Bulls gave up 43.3 rebounds on average last season, 15th in the league.

-- In terms of assists, the Bulls were 22nd in the league defensively last season, allowing 26 per game.
+- The Bulls were the 22nd-ranked team in the league in assists conceded per game last season, at 26.0.

-- Defensively, the Bulls conceded 13.2 made three-pointers per game last year, 29th in the league.
+- Defensively, the Bulls conceded 13.2 made three-pointers per game last year, 29th in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!